dr-rompecabezas/cookiecutter-django/README.md

 - If you have problems with Cookiecutter Django, please open [issues](https://github.com/cookiecutter/cookiecutter-django/issues/new) don't send emails to the maintainers.

+## About this Fork

+This fork replaces the `name` field in the `User` model with `first_name` and `last_name`.
+This change was made out of frustration working with third-party APIs that require first and last names.
+In addition, the `users` app has been moved to an `apps` subdirectory in the project slug.
+This is merely a personal preference for having all local apps in this directory.

 ## Features

 - For Django 4.2